-The coalition government decided to introduce direct payments to tenants and during 2012 carried out some pilot projects to identify its effects.
+The government introduced direct payments to tenants.
 They considered that direct payments will give benefit claimants increased financial responsibility, making it easier for them to make the move into work.
 This move followed the direct payment of Housing Benefit to claimants living in the private rental sector.